isabel8899/Internet.of.Things/FinalAssignment.md

 const long utcOffsetInSeconds = 19800;

 and change the number to your own time zone.
-You can calculate this by --------------------nog geen idee hoe, later opzoeken maybe gwn minus twee uur... kijken of dat werkt
+You can calculate this by "*time right now* x 60 x 60 = correct number"

 ## 4: